krangelov/daison/doc/tutorial.md

 ```
 This allows us to to execute queries both on the top-level as well as nested in another query.

-Let suppose that we also have a table for courses:
+Let's suppose that we also have a table for courses:
 ```haskell
 data Course
   = Course